 Warning: Using affiliate datafeeds can be dangerous to your SEO, especially if you don’t know what you’re doing.

-Information for Merchants
+Information for merchants

-Top affiliates have been at this game a long time and as a result, many have aged, strong sites.
-If you give them an exact copy of your own feed, you could end up knocking your own site out of the search results for your terms.
+What that means is that the older and stronger (in regard to quality links) a site is, the better the chance it has of winning out as the “original” source of the content.
+Top affiliates have been at this game a long time and, as a result, many have aged, strong sites.
+If you give them an exact copy of your feed, you could end up knocking your site out of the search results.

-Datafeeds are a valuable tool for affiliates, and one you should be offering if you have a large inventory of products.
-The key is to provide affiliates with a datafeed without potentially harming your own rankings.
-And that means creating a separate, rewritten datafeed for your affiliates to use with rewritten product descriptions.
+Does that mean you shouldn’t offer a datafeed to your affiliates?
+Absolutely not.
+Datafeeds can be a valuable tool for affiliates, and one you should be offering.
+The key is to provide affiliates with a datafeed without potentially harming your rankings.
+That means creating a separate, rewritten datafeed for your affiliates to use with rewritten product descriptions.

 And while I have the attention of a few merchants, here are some additional tips on creating happy, profitable affiliates.

-Information for Affiliates
+Information for affiliates